JackV2020/ESP8266-Server/README.md

 You could leave this app as is and use is as a WiFi extender or 'MQTT-like' server in your network but you can also extend it because it does not use that much memory.

+Install 'NTP' by Stefan Staub, 'ESPAsyncTCP' by dvarrel and 'ESP Async WebServer' by Me-No-Dev via the library manager.
+<br>Note the spaces in the name 'ESP Async WebServer'

 ESP8266-Servers has servers like:

   - LittleFS Web (upload, download, copy, rename, create, edit etc.)
   - Router with NAPT and Reverse NAT
   - WebSockets server with example clients (GPIO and DataStore like MQTT)
   - and a Configuration Manager

+Other functionality includes:

+  - FOTA (my implementation of 'Firmware On The Air' which you can customize)
+  - NTP
+  - Symmetric encryption of stored credentials

 Before the details and since there are many license types out there (kindly meant)....